undel-gh/HA-Laundry-Monitor/docs/en/SPECIFICATION.md

 - not be interpreted as zero current or inactivity;
 - be reported in diagnostics.

+### 4.4 Zero-value and availability semantics

+Source availability and source value are distinct concepts.

+- A valid numeric `0 W` power reading is an observed zero-power measurement.
+- A valid numeric `0 A` current reading is an observed zero-current measurement.
+- A valid zero value must not be interpreted as source loss merely because it represents no electrical consumption.
+- `unavailable`, `unknown`, invalid, or absent source data represents a loss of reliable telemetry and must not be converted to numeric zero.

+This distinction is intentional.
+For example, a smart plug that is reachable and reports `0 W` after its output has been switched off is providing valid information: no power is being delivered to the washing machine.
+A source that is `unavailable` provides no equivalent evidence about the machine's actual electrical state.

 ## 5. State Model
 ### 5.1 Public states